 01. Import files from Photoshop

-After Effects allows you to incorporate Photoshop files into your Composition (Comp).
-When you import these files into a project, the layers will retain their individual qualities – simply drag one onto the Comp and it appears on the animation timeline.
+After Effects allows you to incorporate Photoshop files into your composition (comp).
+When you import these files into a project, the layers will retain their individual qualities – simply drag one onto the comp and it will appear on the animation timeline.

 Easing can make transitions between keyframes look less choppy by organically speeding up or slowing down the animation.
 Find the Keyframe Assistant menu under Animation to incorporate easing.
 Easy Ease does what the name suggests by easing the element on both sides of the keyframe.